The Wuppertal Institute collaborates with a multitude of universities and institutes in Germany and abroad.

 The Neue Effizienz's objective is to enhance the resource efficiency of the "Bergisches Städtedreieck" (the city triangle of Wuppertal, Solingen and Remscheid) above average and thus to increase the innovation and competition power of the region itself and of corporations that are located there.
 For this goal, it brings together economy, science and municipalities.

 The alumni network allows an easy interaction of former and current employees to keep in touch.
 Alumni Days take place on a regular basis, see Alumni Day 2015.

 Our active networking takes place in the social network XING within the group "Alumni Wuppertal Institut".
-By mid-2014, there were 272 registered members in that group, new members are always welcome: www.xing.com/net/alumniwi
+At the beginning of 2018, there were 303 registered members in that group, new members are always welcome.

 We intend to bring together our alumni as well beyond XING.
 With the registration form, you have the possibility to enrol in the alumni network.